yansigit/ComfyUI-Nvidia-Docker/README.md

 With the addition in August 2024 of a [Flux example](https://comfyanonymous.github.io/ComfyUI_examples/flux/), I created this container builder to test it.
 This container was built to benefit from the process isolation that containers bring and to drop the container's main process privileges to that of a regular user (the container's `comfy` user, which is `sudo` capable).

-The container size (usually over 4GB) contains the required components on an Ubuntu image with Nvidia CUDA and CuDNN (the base container is available from Nvidia's DockerHub); we add the requirements components to support an installation of ComfyUI.
+The base container size is usually over 8GB, as new releases are now based on Nvidia's `devel` images.
+It contains the required components on an Ubuntu image with Nvidia CUDA and CuDNN (the base container is available from Nvidia's DockerHub); we add the requirements components to support an installation of ComfyUI.

 Multiple images are available.
 Each image's name contains a tag reflecting its core components.
 For example, `ubuntu24_cuda12.5.1` is based on Ubuntu 24.04 with CUDA 12.5.1.
 Depending on the version of the Nvidia drivers installed, the Docker container runtime will only support a certain version of CUDA.
 For example, Driver 550 supports up to CUDA 12.4 and will not be able to run the CUDA 12.4.1 or 12.5.1 versions.
 The recently released 570 driver supports up to CUDA 12.8 and RTX 50xx GPUs.

 Use the `nvidia-smi` command on your system to obtain the `CUDA Version:` entry.
 It will show you the maximum CUDA version supported by your driver.
 If the printout shows `CUDA Version: 12.6`, your driver will support up to the `cuda12.5.1` version of the container (below the maximum CUDA version supported by the driver) but not `cuda12.8`.
 With this information, check for a usable `tag`  in the table below.

 The `latest` tag will point to a most up-to-date build (i.e., the most recent OS+CUDA).